 Plan A DJ Set

-Attract a diverse crowd of music lovers by inviting local DJs or music enthusiasts to perform at your record store or thrift shop.
+If you run a thrift shop or record store, try attracting a diverse crowd of music lovers by inviting local DJs to perform.
 Good DJs create a fun, energetic ambiance while showcasing a store’s merchandise, whether it’s music-related or not.

 Each of these events is the type that attendees are likely to post about on social media accounts.
 Your store will gain exposure on multiple levels, and visitors will remember your shop well beyond the actual event.